 What am I allowed to bring into the park with me?

-Outside alcohol is NOT permitted.
-Non-alcoholic beverages and food are permitted after passing through a security checkpoint.
+Outside alcohol is permitted for this event.
+Outside beverages and food will be permitted after passing through a security checkpoint.
 Bags and coolers must be smaller than 26L x 15W x 15H.
 Visitors will have additional food and beverage options, including alcohol, at various price points available for purchase inside the venue.

 How long is the concert?